 Supracondylar humerus fractures are one of the most common injuries in children that require surgery by a pediatric orthopedic surgeon.
 This fracture occurs at the elbow (end of the humeral bone) when the child falls onto their outstretched hand.
 The force of the fall causes the fractured bones to move out of alignment (displacement) which can cause reduced elbow range of motion long-term unless the bones are set back into normal alignment.

 Surgery for this fracture includes a general anesthetic to keep the child comfortable and safely asleep.
 The pediatric orthopedic surgeon then sets the bones back into place in order to facilitate appropriate healing of the fracture and reduce the risk of deformity or future loss of motion at the elbow.
 The bones are held in place with temporary metal pins that exit outside the skin but are covered with a fiberglass cast.
-The pins get removed in outpatient clinic 3-4 weeks after surgery.
+The pins get removed in an outpatient clinic 3-4 weeks after surgery.

 2. Is this an inpatient or outpatient procedure?